cloudfoundry/bosh-lite/docs/aws-provider.md

     Known working version: 0.4.1

-1. If you don't already have one, create an SSH key pair so that you can access Bosh Lite once it is deployed.
-By default, Vagrant will look for this in `~/.ssh/id_rsa_bosh`.
-To specify a different location, provide the full path with environment variable `BOSH_LITE_PRIVATE_KEY`.
 1. If you don't already have one, create an AWS Access Key.
 Set environment variables `BOSH_AWS_ACCESS_KEY_ID` and `BOSH_AWS_SECRET_ACCESS_KEY`.
+1. Create an SSH key pair so that you can SSH into Bosh Lite once it is deployed.
+If you generate an EC2 Key Pair in AWS the private key will be downloaded.
+If you Import Key Pair, you'll upload the public key to AWS.
+Set the `BOSH_LITE_PRIVATE_KEY` environment variable to the file path for the private key (defaults to `~/.ssh/id_rsa_bosh`).
+Set `BOSH_LITE_KEYPAIR` to the name you gave the EC2 Key Pair in AWS.
-1. If you don't already have one, create a VPC, subnet and security group.
+1. If you don't already have one, create a VPC, Subnet and Security Group.
 If you use the VPC Wizard, these will be created for you all at once.
 Set environment variables `BOSH_LITE_SUBNET_ID` and `BOSH_LITE_SECURITY_GROUP`.
-  - Use the IDs as values for these environment variables, not the names, e.g `subnet-37d0526f` and `sg-62166d1a`.
+  - Use the IDs as values for these environment variables, not the names; e.g `subnet-37d0526f` and `sg-62166d1a`.
+1. By default, VMs will not be assigned a public IP on creation.
+Modify the Subnet to Enable auto-assign Public IP.
+1. By default, Security Groups only allow access from within the Security Group.
+Modify the Security Group to allow inbound traffic from anywhere (set Source to `0.0.0.0/0`).
-  - Make sure the security group is associated with the VPC and allows inbound TCP traffic on ports 25555 (for the BOSH director), 22 (for SSH), 80/443 (for Cloud Controller), and 4443 (for Loggregator).
+  - If you want to lock down access, BOSH Lite requires inbound traffic on ports 25555 (for the BOSH director), 22 (for SSH), 80/443 (for Cloud Controller), and 4443 (for Loggregator).
-  - If you do not specify a Subnet ID, Vagrant will look for one called `inception`.
-1. Create an EC2 Key Pair, or upload one of your own.
-  - By default, Vagrant will look for a keypair in the `bosh-lite` directory called `bosh`.
-If you use AWS to create a Key Pair and call it `bosh`, it will be downloaded as `bosh.pem`.
-Move it to the `bosh-lite` directory.
-1. The AWS EC2 instance will be named `Vagrant` by default.
-To change this use the environment variable `BOSH_LITE_NAME`.

-To configure the necessary environment variables all at once, copy and paste the following script into your shell then edit the file `aws-boshlite` to add the necessary values.
-This assumes your SSH key and AWS Key Pair are in the default locations.
-If they are not, add them to the file.
+To configure these environment variables all at once, copy and paste the following script into your shell then edit the file `aws-boshlite` to add values.

 ```
 cat > aws-boshlite <<EOF
 export BOSH_AWS_ACCESS_KEY_ID=
 export BOSH_AWS_SECRET_ACCESS_KEY=
+export BOSH_LITE_PRIVATE_KEY=
+export BOSH_LITE_KEYPAIR=
+export BOSH_LITE_SUBNET_ID=
 export BOSH_LITE_SECURITY_GROUP=
-export BOSH_LITE_SUBNET_ID=
 EOF
 ```
-Now set the environment variables:
+Now set the environment variables by sourcing the file:
 ```
 source aws-boshlite
 ```